mekhushi/TrimURL/README.md

-# 🔗 Shortly – URL Shortener
+# 🔗 TrimUrl – URL Shortener

 Shortly is a simple, fast, and elegant URL shortening web app built with **Python Flask** and **Tailwind CSS**.
 It allows users to convert long URLs into short, shareable links instantly.